rohilthopu/pdb-django/README.md

 arbitrary Reddit karma leaderboard for the PAD subreddit.

-This site is meant to be a side resource to the mobile app, as the main goal is to just provide API access to my mobile app.
+This site is meant to be a side resource to the mobile app, as the main goal is to just provide API access to my mobile app, [PAD DB (iOS)](https://github.com/rohilthopu/pdb-swift).
+Having a web interface helps me more easily visualize what the data currently looks like and helps me find errors in my code.

 ## Stack